 To inspect image predictions, go to the Training Images tab, select your previous training iteration in the Iteration drop-down menu, and check one or more tags under the Tags section.
 The view should now display a red box around each of the images for which the model failed to correctly predict the given tag.

 Sometimes a visual inspection can identify patterns that you can then correct by adding more training data or modifying existing training data.
 For example, a classifier for apples vs. limes may incorrectly label all green apples as limes.
 You can then correct this problem by adding and providing training data that contains tagged images of green apples.

-In this guide, you learned several techniques to make your custom image classification model more accurate.
+In this guide, you learned several techniques to make your custom image classification model or object detector model more accurate.
 Next, learn how to test images programmatically by submitting them to the Prediction API.